the-themis-benchmarks/home/README.md

 In practice, we *strongly recommend* the users to setup our artifact on local native machines or remote servers rather than virtual machines to ensure (1) the optimal testing performance and (2) evaluation efficiency.
 Thus, we provide the instructions to setup Themis from scratch.

-1. setup Android development environment on your machine
+1. setup Android development environment and `Python 3` on your machine

 2. create an Android emulator before running Themis (see [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for creating an emulator using [avdmanager](https://developer.android.com/studio/command-line/avdmanager)).